AhmedShiny/OpenPaper/README.md

 This application automatically generates comprehensive research papers on any topic using a combination of AI-powered research tools.
 It leverages browser-based search capabilities and language models to create well-structured academic papers and saves them as PDF documents.It can take upto 30 minutes create one.

 ## Requirements
-- GROQ API key (for language model access)
+- GROQ API key (for language model access) or any other langchain supported model
 - Tavily API key (for search functionality)

 ## Sample papers